0xSpaceShard/starknet-devnet/page/docs/guide/blocks.md

 E.g. assume there are 3 accepted blocks numbered 1, 2 and 3 and your request aborts blocks starting with block 2.
 This will make blocks 2 and 3 aborted and their transactions rejected.
 Once a new block is mined, it will be accepted and it will have number 2.

 Aborted blocks can only be queried by their hashes.
 The state of Devnet will be reverted to the last accepted block state.
-In a block on demand mode, the pending state will be reverted.
-Aborting the genesis block or blocks in forking origin is not supported.
+In block-on-demand mode, the pending state will be mined and aborted.
+Aborting the genesis block, blocks in forking origin and already aborted blocks is not supported and results in an error.

 ```
 POST /abort_blocks